cyanide-burnout/Compromise/README.md

 ### Compromise::Task / Compromise::Future

-Compromise::Future is main type that represents a coroutine, Compromise::Task is just an alias type to simplify readability.
+Compromise::Future is main type that represents a coroutine, Compromise::Task is just an alias to simplify readability.

 ```C++
 Compromise::Task TestYield()